Anvithaaa12/git-github1/README.md

 # git-github1
-this is for tutorial purpose
+this is for tutorial purpose.